Are you retaining voice data correctly?

 Why do I need data retention periods?

 The retention period is the length of time you store customer and supplier records for business or compliance purposes before the data is deleted.
-Erasing data after it is no longer required is important as it reduces the risk of keeping unnecessary, inaccurate, or out of date information.
+Erasign data after it is no longer required is important as it reduces the risk of keeping unnecessary, inaccurate, or out of date information.

 While the General Data Protection Regulation (GDPR) doesn’t set out any specific minimum or maximum periods for keeping customer and supplier data, it does state that you must keep data no longer than is necessary for the purpose you obtained it for.

 If you process debit or credit card information, you may be subject to the Payment Card Industry Data Security Standard (PCI DSS).

 Similarly, if you intend to comply with ISO 27001, the international standard that describes best practice for information security, you must take note of its requirements.
 These compliance requirements will dictate what information must be included in your information security policy and the rules you should follow.
 A simple data retention policy will address: the types of information the policy covers, how long you are entitled to keep the information, and what you should do with data when you no longer have a legitimate purpose to store it.

 What are data retention best practices?